 - Construction and/or modification of the following residential, commercial, industrial or public structures that results in permanent and temporary disturbance totaling no more than 1/10-acre of freshwater wetland adjacent areas:

-- Parking areas, driveways, pools, or accessory structures
+- Parking areas, driveways, and pools;

 - Infrastructure associated with single-family renewable energy projects including solar photovoltaics, solar water heating, geothermal systems, and battery energy storage systems.